Showing posts with label cracker barrel. Show all posts

 Nov 20, Saturday, Travel Home Day 7:

 Packed the night before, making sure we had everything.
-We went to eat breakfast, a couple of pastries, with two chocolate milk.
-Grabbed our bags and met the Silver & Platinum sailors in the Lincoln Dining room.
+We ate breakfast, consisting of a couple of pastries and two chocolate milks.
+Grabbed our bags and met the Silver & Platinum sailors in the Lincoln Dining Room.
 Loaded into the elevators and walked to our car on level 4A.
 Began our journey home.
-Filled up with gas at Love's in Sandersville, MS, for $28.31, We ordered a sausage and cheese muffin at McDonald's.
-For lunch, we stopped at Arby’s for a beef & cheddar sandwich with Curley fries and a Coke.
-We were at Wanda’s by 4:30pm, but hubby had not gotten home from work, so we sat around and talked until hubby picked me up.
+Filled with gas at Love's in Sandersville, MS, for $28.31, we ordered a sausage and cheese muffin at McDonald's.
+We stopped at Arby's for a beef & cheddar sandwich with curly fries and a Coke for lunch.
+We were at Wanda's by 4:30 P.M., but Hubby had not gotten home from work, so we sat around and talked until Hubby picked me up.

 Carnival Valor Cruise Ship Stateroom Deck Muster Station